 LMS platforms, on the other hand, may not offer content libraries at all.
 Instead, they focus more on managing the learning process and storing and tracking individual/ aggregate progress.
 Most vendors offer eLearning software that can be integrated with an LMS platform.

-The term ‘virtual learning environment’ (VLE) is often used synonymously with LMS.
+The term ‘virtual learning environment’ (VLE), or virtual classroom, is often used synonymously with LMS.
 These two terms essentially refer to the same products, but emphasize different aspects of the software.

-VLEs typically have a larger focus on the collaborative aspect of learning.
+Virtual classrooms typically have a larger focus on the collaborative aspect of learning.
 Products that are marketed as a VLE may have stronger discussion, forum, or student collaboration features.
 On the other hand, LMS has traditionally referred to products with strong performance tracking and analysis capabilities.
+Many LMS vendors have strengthened the virtual classroom aspects of their platforms as virtual-only learning has become either more financially attractive or socially necessary.

 LMS Features & Capabilities